Admitted Students: Class of 2021

 3. Request official transcripts for receipt ASAP but no later than July 1

 The Program must receive two copies of official transcripts from each school you attended by July 1.
-Please have them sent to the address above.
+Please have them sent to:

 4. Create a student account and finalize your acceptance online